 Getting out and about creates a sense of family well being and you’ll further cultivate your kids appreciation of how just lucky we are to live here…

-- Loving our escarpment, sunset adventures, night views, star searching and possum spotting!
+Loving our escarpment, sunset and sunrise adventures, night views, star searching and possum spotting!

 This is great for younger families whose evening activities can be restricted by earlier bedtimes.
 The routine slog of dinner, bath, bed can be broken up nicely with this adventure.

 After an early dinner, grab your coats and torches and head off to one of these stunning Illawarra vantage points (tip – if your little ones are scared of the dark, dress them in their fave super hero costume for a dose of extra courage!).
 Try Sublime Point Lookout – Bulli Tops or Mount Kiera Lookout (note shuts at 6pm!)

 As the sun sinks behind the escarpment, watch the first stars appear, find the ubiquitous Southern Cross and search the trees above for possum spotting!

 The shorter days and darker mornings make getting up the watch the sunrise much easier!
 Check the weather the night before for a clear forecast, set those alarms, head down to your local beach.
 Pack a hot drink and picnic blanket, snuggle up as a family and enjoy the magic of the sun peaking over the ocean.
 Never fails to inspire…